- 1300 m track length

 The water used to wet the road surface is recycled, reducing the amount of water used and the impact on the environment.
 As a result of the sharp bends and the limited grip of the watered, specially polished asphalt surface, the average speed on the track is relatively low, at around 60 km/h.

 The wet handling track also includes a circular skid-pad module made up of polished basalt and asphalt.
-This allows controlled under- and oversteer manoeuvres and drifting manoeuvres to be performed in safe conditions on a low-grip surface.
+This allows controlled under- and oversteer maneuvers and drifting maneuvers to be performed in safe conditions on a low-grip surface.

 The entire area of the track can be used for testing only when wet, preventing the smearing of tyre debris on the surface and thus ensuring homogeneous grip conditions.